 One of the largest early industries was the Sterling Syrup Works, erected in 1881.
 Operated by Clements & Eustis, the factory could produce 2,000 gallons of syrup in a 24-hour period.
 The company raised its own cane on a tract of 640 acres and, during peak periods, employed about 60 men.

 A short time later, a Sugar Factory was also established by Reginald M. Sandys & Co. of New Orleans.

 By 1883, its population had grown to about 1,500.
 At that time, the town sported three banks, two architects and builders, six grocery stores, three hardware stores, three jewelry and music stores, four dry goods stores, a furniture store, three hotels, a druggist, and two shoemakers.

-In 1886 the Sterling Land and Investment Company was organized and platted the “College Addition” to Sterling.
-Ten acres of land was donated by an early settler named Pliny F. Axtell, and the first building was erected in October 1886.
+In 1886, the Sterling Land and Investment Company was organized and platted the “College Addition” to Sterling.
+Ten acres of land were donated by an early settler named Pliny F. Axtell, and the first building was erected in October 1886.
 The site was then offered to the United Presbyterian Church Council of Kansas, with the condition that they endow, operate, and maintain the school.
-The offer was accepted, and a charter was prepared in the name “Cooper Memorial,” in honor of Reverend Joseph Cooper, a revered former leader of the Presbyterian denomination which founded the College.
+The offer was accepted, and a charter was prepared in the name “Cooper Memorial,” in honor of Reverend Joseph Cooper, a revered former leader of the Presbyterian denomination that founded the College.
 The original curriculum offered four majors and a preparatory department offering high school courses for those students unable to attend such institutions in their home communities.
 The major included a “Classical Course,” a general liberal arts emphasis, a “Normal Course” for prospective teachers, an “English Course” for future school administrators, and a business course.